wimsio/wimscardano/README.md

-# WIMS-Cardano SADC 28-07-2024 Proposal Document
+# A: WIMS-Cardano SADC 28-07-2024 Proposal Document

 ![big wimslogo](https://github.com/user-attachments/assets/aeaeaf1f-70f4-4693-834b-5426b4f9e97c)

 By Bernard Sibanda(CTO)

-## Background
+## B: Background

 Women In Move Solution (WIMS) is a South African registered IT company that established the WIMS-Cardano community in Southern Central Africa in 2022.
 It evolved in blockchains as follows: